 If you only have one screen, that’s the one you would use.
 The most bullish thing a stock can do is to go up in price.
 Price appreciation represents an improving opinion of the stock on the part of the investing community.
 And by keeping your time period at a month, you will exclude the one-day flash-in-the-pan stocks that hatch and die like mayflies.

-I would also look for stocks that trade with adequate volume to ensure that you can buy and sell easily.
+I would also look for stocks that trade with adequate trading volume to ensure that you can buy and sell easily.
 Your liquidity screen should exclude stocks that trade fewer than 300,000 shares a day.

 Once your list becomes manageable, you can begin to look for the fundamentals that support price appreciation.
 These supporting numbers include revenue and earnings growth (both quarterly and over the years), institutional sponsorship and after-tax profit margins.